dotnet/docs-maui/docs/ios/xcsync.md

 - Storyboard
 - Xib

 The tool has 2 commands: generate and sync.
 Use generate for tracking your changes from your .NET to Xcode and sync for tracking your changes from Xcode to .NET.
-You can also add the xcsync tool path to your PATH environment variable to invoke the tool directly as a more seamless dotnet command.

 ## Synopsis